shubhamoy/basic_docker_app/README.md

-#Basic Docker App
+# Basic Docker App

+A basic node.js and socket.io app and we build a container for it.

-This app is clean implementation of Matthew Campbell's App built at Digital Ocean's TIDE 2017 at New Delhi.
+All credits to Matthew Campbell's repo(https://github.com/mattkanwisher/demo_stocks_digitalocean/) and his presentation at Digital Ocean Tide at New Delhi.